nathanfranke/gdextension/README.md

       `cd gdextension`
 2. Build all libraries for the current platform.
     - `scons`
-3. Import, edit, and play `project/` using Godot Engine (4.x or later).
+3. Import, edit, and play `project/` using Godot Engine 4+.
 4. Check the output:
    ```
    Hello GDScript!